TobiasVanDyk/PSRAM-Applications/README.md

 Note 2: <img src="images/Teensy41-specialpins.jpg" width="16" height="16"/>The Teensy 4.1 use special QSPI pins (48,49,50,52,53,54) to connect to the PSRAM pads at its bottom.

-**Note that the copyright of the various code sections and code files, belong to their owners, as identified by the links provided.
+**Note that the copyright of the various code sections and code files, reside with their owners, as identified by the links provided.
 Specifically, all [Teensy libraries](https://www.pjrc.com/teensy/) are the property of pjrc.com.**